fahad-israr/create-react-app-npx/README.md

+## React Starter Kit
-Pre initialized React app with default config to serve for users facing issues with npx create-react-app
+Pre initialized React app with default config to serve for users facing issues with `npx create-react-app`

 Simply clone the repo, run `npm install` and you are good to go.